-The school day begins at 8:10 am (8:00 am for Wednesday morning Mass) and students who are not in school by 8:10am are considered late and will be marked tardy.
-The school automatically allows 5 tardies per quarter without consequence.
-Once a student had received 5 tardies in a quarter they will be placed on Attendance Probation.
-This means that for every subsequent tardy, the family of the student will be given an additional service hour.
-In the case of families with more than one child attending the school, the addition of service hours will be based only on the record of the one child that has the highest number of tardies.
-Continued excessive tardies while on probation may result in suspension.
-A student who accrues eight tardies or more in a quarter is ineligible for the Citizenship Award.
+The school day begins at 8:10 am (8:00 am for Friday morning Mass) and students who are not in school by 8:10am are considered late and will be marked tardy.
+The school automatically allows 5 tardy arrivals per quarter without consequence.
+Once a student has a tardy arrival 5 times in a quarter they will be placed on Attendance Probation.
+This means that for every subsequent tardy arrival, the family of the student will be given an additional service hour.
+In the case of families with more than one child attending the school, the addition of service hours will be based only on the record of the one child that has the highest number of tardy arrivals.
+Continued excessive tardy arrivals while on probation may result in suspension.
+A student who has arrived tardy 8 or more times in a quarter is ineligible for the Citizenship Award.